 1) Defined terms and definitions must be used to make the interpretation of a contract easier: they make contract provisions concise; whereas the use of defined terms should at all times reduce any risks of ambiguity.

 This is the overriding principle that must be taken into account when deciding whether and how to define a term.
 In interpreting the contract, the defined term must be substituted by the definition of that term.

-For example, a defined term should not include “(s)“: a defined term is either singular or plural.
-The singular and plural can be used interchangeably regardless of whether the definition refers to the singular or plural term.
-If a clarification is desirable, use the plural and embed the definition of the singular:
+A defined term should not include “(s)”: where defined, a defined term is either singular or plural.
+In the body of the contract, both the singular and plural can be used interchangeably regardless of whether the definition refers to the singular or plural term.

 Licence Agreements mean collectively, the Trademark Licence and the Technology Licence; and Licence Agreement means either of them.

 2) The first letter of the defined term should be capitalised.
-If a defined term consists of more words, each word should be capitalised, except for conjunctions and prepositions (e.g. and, but, or, on, in, under, beside, of, by, for, with, as, about).
+If a defined term consists of more words, each word should be capitalised, except for its conjunctions and prepositions (e.g. and, but, or, on, in, under, beside, of, by, for, with, as, about).